Silver Bubble (1979–1980)

 Market Impact

-The immediate crash caused turmoil in financial markets: some Wall Street firms that lent to the Hunts or were short silver faced significant losses, and confidence was shaken briefly.
-However, systemic impact was limited and markets stabilized after the Hunts’ positions were unwound.
-The silver bubble stands as one of the most famous commodity manias, illustrating how market manipulation and herd behavior can create extreme volatility.
+However, systemic financial impact remained limited, and markets stabilized after the Hunts’ positions were unwound.
+The silver bubble stands as one of the most famous commodity manias, illustrating how market manipulation, supply disruption, and herd behavior can create extreme volatility across both financial markets and the broader economy.

 Lessons Learned

-Periodic silver and gold frenzies (e.g., the brief 2011 silver spike, or the 2021 attempted "silver squeeze" by retail traders) show similar patterns of hype followed by disappointment Other commodity squeezes (like the 2022 nickel short squeeze) echo how quickly a cornered market can unravel when conditions change
+Periodic silver and gold frenzies (e.g., the brief 2011 silver spike, or the 2021 attempted "silver squeeze" by retail traders) show similar patterns of hype followed by disappointment